christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

-There was a Bosphoran [^5] imperial cult where Julius Caesar [^6] took on the role of Asander (also Asandros), King of Bosphorus [^7] ("Asa" means "lord" in Thracian and Celtic and likely derives from the Scythian Assaioi (As-saioi = As is Scythian for "Serpent Lord", and Sai refers to clan/tribe.
+There was a Bosphoran [^5] imperial cult where Julius Caesar [^6] took on the role of Asander (also Asandros), King of Bosphorus [^7] ("Asa" means "lord" in Thracian and serpent in Scythian (Scythian Assaioi: As-saioi = As is Scythian for "Serpent Lord", and Sai refers to clan/tribe.
 Sar means king in Scythian), and "andros" means "man" or "son of man" in Greek.
 Jesus is referred to as "the son of man" 81 times in the four canonical gospels.
-Asandros can also be interpreted as "son of the lord" or "son of Asa, the lord".
+Asandros can also be interpreted as either "Dragon Man" (the same as Aži-ander, or Alexander), or "son of the lord", or "son of Asa, the lord".
 The Thracian version of Zeus was Asa, the Celtic was Esus/Hesus (Esus becomes Aesus, pronounced ah-soos.
 There was no J in ancient Latin, so Jesus was pronounced ah-soos as well).
 The Etruscan word "Aesar" (also spelled "Aeser" or "Aisar" which likely derives from the Egyptian "Asar" which was another name for Osiris), from which Asa may also derive, means "god" or "divine".
-Asandros can also translate to either "son of god", or "son of Lord Aesar/Asar (Osiris)".
+Asandros can also possibly translate to either "son of god", or "son of Lord Aesar/Asar (Osiris)".
 The Greek language often added the prefix "K" to words borrowed from other languages, so Aesar ("god") -> Greek Kaesar -> Latin Caesar.
 Cleopatra used the regional alias of Dynamis Ourania [^8]